HarryQL/120-DS-Interview-Questions/probability.md

 ## Probability (19 questions)

-#### 1. Bobo the amoeba has a 25%, 25%, and 50% chance of producing 0, 1, or 2 o spring, respectively.
+#### 1. Bobo the amoeba has a 25%, 25%, and 50% chance of producing 0, 1, or 2 off spring, respectively.
 Each of Bobo’s descendants also have the same probabilities.
 What is the probability that Bobo’s lineage dies out?
   - p=1/4+1/4*p+1/2*p^2 => p=1/2

 #### 2. In any 15-minute interval, there is a 20% probability that you will see at least one shooting star.
 What is the probability that you see at least one shooting star in the period of an hour?
   - 1-(0.8)^4 = 0.5904
-  - Or, we can use Poisson processes
+  - Or, we can use Poisson processes (https://www.quora.com/In-any-15-minute-interval-there-is-a-20-probability-that-you-will-see-at-least-one-shooting-star-What-is-the-probability-that-you-see-at-least-one-shooting-star-in-the-period-of-an-hour)

 #### 3. How can you generate a random number between 1 - 7 with only a die?
   - [Quora Answer](https://www.quora.com/How-can-you-generate-a-random-number-between-1-7-with-only-a-die-1)